On Actuality, Duration, and the Illusion of Linear Time

 http://phys.org/news/2015-05-science-historian-story-einstein-dangerous.html

 There is to found in many cities, however barren and inhabited by soulless entities roaming the twilight realms and phantasmagoria of existence, a correlation between the high walls of civilization and a "pervasive increase" on materialism, mechanization and nihilism.
-First, and according to the mechanization of our times, we seem to morph into clumsy machines in the hectic struggle for survival, and second, we seem to lose that spiritual vitalization which once so activated our inner faculties aglow in the celebration of life.
+First, and according to the mechanization of our times, we seem to morph into clumsy machines in the hectic struggle for survival; and second, we seem to lose that spiritual vitalization which once so activated our inner faculties aglow in the celebration of life.

 This gradual transformation or crippling of ourselves may be one of the most subtle and pernicious changes in the comprehension of psyche.
 To what extent have we been diagnosed with mental-illnesses traceable to this widespread dehumanization?